dancun616/weather-app/README.md

     cd weather-app

-Open it in Visual Studio Code:
+Open it in (Visual Studio Code:)

     code .

+### Running tha application
+To run the application in alternative two

+ *Open a new terminal and copy the command below:

+     google-chrome index.html

+This enables us to run HTML file in browser.